tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 ```

 :::info
-Currently it's not possible to insert or update `HasMany` or `HasOne` relations directly by inserting or updating the parent model.
+Currently it's not possible to insert or update {b`Tempest\Database\HasMany`} or {b`Tempest\Database\HasOne`} relations directly by inserting or updating the parent model.
 You should first insert or update the parent model and then insert or update the child models separately.
 This shortcoming will be fixed in [the future](https://github.com/tempestphp/tempest-framework/issues/1087).
 :::

 ### Model relations

-As mentioned before, Tempest will infer relations based on type information it gets from the model class: a public property with a reference to another class will be assumed to be a `BelongsTo` relation, while a property with a docblock that defining an array type is assumed to be a `HasMany` relation.
+As mentioned before, Tempest will infer relations based on type information it gets from the model class.
+A public property with a reference to another class will be assumed to be a {b`Tempest\Database\BelongsTo`} relation, while a property with a docblock that defines an array type is assumed to be a {b`Tempest\Database\HasMany`} relation.

 ```php
 use App\Author;